indeedion/TGPT/README.md

 **Removals and Deprecations**

    - Removed the ApiKeyFile class as it is now replaced by the ConfigHandler class.
    - Deprecated the manual installation instructions for the tgpt script.
-Users should use the install_script.sh script for installation.
+Users should use the install.sh script for installation.
    - Removed the old image save path configuration method.
 The image save path is now part of the configuration managed by ConfigHandler.